 - 1. Set purpose.
 Let students know that they will observe pictures of trees to figure out if there is anything in the trees that could be making noises. - 2.
 Model observing a Tree Card.
 Hold up Tree Card 12.
-Think aloud to model observing the tree and making note of the koala in the tree. - Scientists share their ideas with other scientists.
+Think aloud to model observing the tree and making note of the koala in the tree. - 3.
+Introduce the language frame. - Scientists share their ideas with other scientists.
 We can use these words to help us talk about and share our ideas when we observe something in the tree that could be making noises.